OWI-Lab/py_fatigue/rst_docs/user/02-user-guide.rst

-User's guide
+User guide
 =============

-The scope of this user's guide is guiding the user towards a comprehensive understanding of py-fatigue through as many usage examples as possible.
+The scope of this user guide is guiding the user towards a comprehensive understanding of py-fatigue through as many usage examples as possible.

 .. toctree::
-   :caption: User's guide
+   :caption: User guide
    :maxdepth: 3

    examples/01-notebook_setup